 In particular, the project will improve Western Australia's freight efficiency by introducing an alternative north-south freight route connection, relieving pressure on the Great Northern Highway through the Swan Valley.

 This project will provide a continuous connection from the Perth International Airport area to Muchea on the Great Northern Highway.

 The Australian Government is contributing $682.1 million from the Infrastructure Investment Program and $138.74 million from the GST revenue shortfall in 2014-15, for a $820.84 million contribution towards the $1.025 billion project.

 Construction commenced in June 2016.
 The Southern Section was opened to traffic in June 2018 and reached practical completion in October 2018.
-It is expected that works on the Central Section will be complete in mid 2019 and the Northern Section is expected to be completed in early 2020.
+The Central Section was completed in August 2019 and the Northern Section is expected to be completed in early 2020.